danehans/docker-heat/README.md

 REPOSITORY                TAG                 IMAGE ID            CREATED             VIRTUAL SIZE heat                      latest              d75185a8e696        3 minutes ago       555 MB
 ```
 Run the Heat container.
-The example below uses the -h flag to configure the hostame as heat within the container, exposes TCP port 8004 on the Docker host, names the container heat, uses -d to run the container as a daemon.
+The example below uses the -h flag to configure the hostame as heat within the container, exposes TCP ports 8000 and 8004 on the Docker host, names the container heat, uses -d to run the container as a daemon.
 ```
 docker run --privileged -d -h heat -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
--p 8004:8004 --name="heat" heat
+-p 8000:8000 -p 8004:8004 --name="heat" heat
 ```
 **Note:** SystemD requires CAP_SYS_ADMIN capability and access to the cgroup file system within a container.
 Therefore, --privileged and -v /sys/fs/cgroup:/sys/fs/cgroup:ro are required flags.